Japanese destroyer Kawakaze (1936): Battle of Tassafaronga

 The American ships intercepted the Japanese destroyers in the night of the 30th and opened fire.
-Kawakaze, the second to last ship in the formation, watched as the heavy cruisers USS New Orleans and USS Minneapolis and the light cruiser USS Honolulu blasted Takanami, sinking her with some 50 shell hits, but not before Takanami fired her torpedo battery, which ended up hitting both New Orleans and Minneapolis, sheering off both ship's bows.
+Kawakaze, the second to last ship in the formation, watched as the heavy cruisers USS New Orleans and USS Minneapolis and the light cruiser USS Honolulu blasted Takanami, sinking her with some 50 shell hits, but not before Takanami fired her torpedo battery, which ended up hitting both New Orleans and Minneapolis, shearing off both ship's bows.
 With two of the five US cruisers out of the fight, the other destroyers swerved to engage, avoiding US destroyer torpedoes.
 Kawakaze was the third ship to fire torpedoes, coming after Oyashio and Kuroshio and shortly before Naganami, unleashing a spread of eight type 93 torpedoes at the enemy vessels.
 The crews of the Japanese ships cheered on as a torpedo from Oyashio crippled the heavy cruiser USS Pensacola, flooding her engine room and disabling three of her four 8-inch (203 mm) gun turrets, knocking a third cruiser out of the fight, followed closely by Honolulu disengaging from the battle to evade torpedo spreads.